-However, the peak scenario, which is based on selected feasible GHG mitigation measures, could achieve the 2 degree target and objectives of UNFCCC.
+However, the peak scenario could achieve the 2 degree target and objectives of UNFCCC.
 Therefore, many rigorous LCS actions for INDC and the peak scenarios are proposed.
-The Peak target will not be achieved if we do not plan the actions and implement them in the early stage.
-Finally, these LCS actions need measuring, reporting and verification (MRV) process.
+The peak target will not be achieved if we do not plan the actions and implement them in the early stage.
+Finally, these LCS actions need transparency in terms of measuring, reporting and verification (MRV) process.